Paul Robeson with Christine Moore Howell and a child.

 Paul Robeson with Christine Moore Howell and a child, in front of William Moore’s furniture store on Spring Street.

 Paul Robeson (1898-1976) and Christine Howell (1899 - 1972), well-known Princeton natives, appear in an undated photo seated on the stoop of the entrance to a Spring Street furniture store, accompanied by an unidentified young girl.
-Christine’s father, William Powell Moore, owned businesses on (4, 6, and 10) Spring Street where he sold clothing, furniture, and antiques.
-In later years, Christine operated a beauty salon in those properties, from the 1920s through the 1940s.
+Howell's father, William Powell Moore, owned businesses on Spring Street where he sold clothing, furniture, and antiques.
+Howell operated a beauty salon at 12 Spring Street from the 1920s through the 1940s.

-Christine never had children of her own, but with her husband, Edward Gaylord Howell (1898-1971), she opened her home to two youngsters.
-As journalist Elsie Ringer observed, “Although they have no children… one, the son of a relative and the other, the daughter of friends.
-They think of these two as their own.”
+Howell never had children of her own, but with her husband, Edward Gaylord Howell (1898-1971), she opened her home to two youngsters.

 Paul Robeson and his wife Eslanda Goode Robeson (1895-1965) had one son, Paul, Jr.